 How can you use the technology that you use in your aquarium to help you keep your aquarium free from fish poop scattered across the substrate?
 To do this, you should add a sponge to the intake of your filter, and you should increase or adjust the flow in your tank.

 Most of the time these dedicated powerheads generate a strong flow, that is not suitable for smaller aquariums.
 A good substitute option if you have an aquarium that is not that large is to use small water pumps with suction cups, and just stick them on the glass.

 If you can create a flow that is aimed towards your filter intake and more or less flows across the substrate, the fish poop will not hit the ground but will be guided towards the filter intake.

 Now, this is where the filter intake sponges come into play.
-If you add an intake sponge that is easy to access and to remove, you can take out the fish poop by just removing the intake sponge and clean it in a bucket of tank water outside the aquarium.
+If you add an intake sponge that is easy to access and remove, you can take out the fish poop by just removing the intake sponge and clean it in a bucket of tank water outside the aquarium.

 I would like to point your attention to the following YouTube video where a fish owner explains how he uses the flow in his aquarium to prevent the poop from scattering around his tank and becoming an eyesore:

 2. Get Yourself A Proper Gravel Vacuum